Protests, barricades bring Venezuela's 'Cordial City' to a halt

 'A COLD CELL'

-Venezuela's border region has long struggled with violent crime due to the spillover of armed groups from neighbouring Colombia, which has suffered half a century of war with drugs-funded Marxist rebels.
+Venezuela's border region has long struggled with violent crime due to the spillover of armed groups from neighboring Colombia, which has suffered half a century of war with drugs-funded Marxist rebels.

 Venezuela's chronic food shortages are also more severe here because people can buy generously subsidized staple goods and drive them across the border into Colombia for a quick profit, leaving fewer products available for local consumption.